unlocomqx/addons-docs/docs/src/prestashop/06-security.md

 the [TouchWeb Charter for Responsible Cybersecurity](https://www.touchweb.fr/cybersecurity-prestashop/responsible-cybersecurity-charter), our team applies the following principles:

-Acknowledgement of any relevant report within 7 days maximum.
-(CVSS ≥ 4.0 – Scoring at your discretion with a maximum of 7.5)
+- Acknowledgement of any relevant report within 7 days maximum.
+(CVSS ≥ 4.0)

-Impact analysis and fix planning within 30 days maximum.
+- Impact analysis and fix planning within 30 days maximum.

-Publication of a security advisory with a CVE ID if the CVSS score is ≥ 7.5.
-(Scoring at your discretion with a maximum of 7.5)
+- Publication of a security advisory with a CVE ID if the CVSS score is ≥ 7.5.

-No fix will ever be released silently.
+- No fix will ever be released silently.

 In parallel, we make the following commitments to ensure responsible and ethical vulnerability handling: